 Bachy Soletanche was employed by Balfour Beatty, to design and construct the geotechnical package for this flagship project.
 Working closely with consulting engineer, Woolgar Hunter, the team developed a scheme that would require 63 rotary bored piles to support the new building.
 The piles, between 750 – 900mm in diameter, were bored to depths of between 11m and 30m.

 Bachy Soletanche has extensive experience of working on the adjacent sites and due to the unpredictable ground conditions encountered previously, LDA piling using Bentonite was the preferred option to mitigate any risks that the unstable soils overlaying the sandstone could impose.

 Piling work commenced early October with the site team encountering the ground conditions as expected with running sands and boulders overlaying the sandstone.
 This created some difficult drilling conditions, as well as the old ship yard obstructions to remove.
 The project team initially opted to use a BG18 piling rig, but it soon became apparent that a rig with increased torque capabilities would be required to overcome the strong bedrock and boulders.
 Using Bachy Soletanche’s extensive fleet of rigs, a BG24 was mobilised to site, which overcame the difficult ground conditions.

-The geotechnical element of this project was completed on time and the hotel is scheduled for completion in 2018.
+The geotechnical element of this project was completed on time and the hotel was completed and opened in 2018.